How a switch to El Niño could affect hurricane season

 According to Climate.gov the warm phase of AMO during an El Niño hurricane season averages out to bring a near-normal Atlantic Hurricane Season.
 We’ve been in a warm phase of AMO since 1995.

 We’ll start getting 2023 Atlantic hurricane season forecasts from Colorado State University in early April.
-The National Hurricane Center typically releases their first hurricane season forecast later in May.
+The National Hurricane Center typically releases its first hurricane season forecast later in May.

-Stay with the First Warning Weather Team as we track any impactful tropical weather through the year.